 - Meat: Insects are a popular source of protein for many birds.
 Offering scrap meats such as bacon rinds, beef grease drippings, beef fat trimmings, meat bones or marrow bones can help birds get essential protein even if insects aren’t available.
 As with cheese, no rancid or rotten meat should ever be available to birds.

-- Pet Food: Both dry and wet food for cats and dogs is formulated to be healthy for pets, and it can be an equally healthy food source for birds.
-Dry food should be moistened or crushed before offered to the birds.
+- Pet food: Both dry and wet food for cats and dogs is formulated to be healthy for pets, and it can be an equally healthy food source for birds.
+Dry food should be moistened or crushed before being offered to the birds.

 How to Feed Scraps to Birds